View on GitHub

 Instructions:

-3. While the meat is searing, add the guajillo chiles, ancho chiles, arbol chiles, tomatoes, onion, cinnamon stick, bay leaves, and peppercorns to a medium pot.
+3. Add the guajillo chiles, ancho chiles, árbol chiles, tomatoes, onion, cinnamon stick, bay leaves, and peppercorns to a medium pot.
 Cover completely with water and bring to a boil over high heat.
-Reduce the heat to low, cover, and cook for 1 hour
+Reduce the heat to low, cover, and cook for 1 hour.

-5. Add beef broth, fish sauce, cider, white vinegar, garlic, cumin, oregano, and cloves.
+8. Add beef broth, fish sauce, white vinegar, garlic, cumin, oregano, and cloves.
 Blend on high using immersion blender for a few minutes until completely smooth.

-6. Strain the blended sauce through a fine mesh strainer into the dutch oven with the seared meat.
+9. Strain the blended sauce through a fine mesh strainer into the empty dutch oven.
 Discard any solids left behind.

 Serving as stew:

-4. Put the tortilla in the buttered skillet, and put cheese blend and Oaxaca on top to melt
+4. Put the tortilla in the skillet, and put Oaxaca cheese on top to melt

 5. Put some meat on top trying to minimize the amount of consomé in the taco.